-35 - 40 electives offered each year for Accelerated, Year 2 and Year 3 participants to augment their learning and educational experience.
-Smaller Business Lending This course focuses on small business lending strategies, taking account of the challenges presented by the availability of relatively low volume of borrower information, thin management depth and prospective conflicts in business vs. owner financial interests.
-Consider how to address these challenges, and learn how to balance credit risk parameters with revenue and market share goals.
-Strategic Hiring and Managing Personalities Many organizations recognize the need for succession planning, yet they fail to address it directly.
-If your bank is one of those, you are not alone.
-In this interactive session, learn how talent management programs such as recruiting, development and succession planning align with your bank's strategy and practice how you can help your bank prepare for the future.
+Smaller Business Lending This course focuses on small business lending strategies, taking account of the challenges presented by the availability of a relatively low volume of borrower information, thin management depth and prospective conflicts in business vs. owner financial interests.
+Consider how to address these challenges and learn how to balance credit risk parameters with revenue and market share goals.
 Strategic Workforce Development: Capability, Competitiveness and Continuity This course provides an overview of strategic workforce planning and development (SWP&D).
 Participants will learn to articulate a compelling case for these actions, and the role of leadership applying SWP&D to ensure competitiveness and continuity of an enterprise.
 Through group discussions, case examples both within and outside the financial services industry, tools and readings, students will be better prepared to advise how SWP&D can enable business units and the companies they support.
 The Value of Social Leadership and Social Media In this session, discuss the strategy and planning required for your bank and leadership team to succeed in the fast-changing world of social media.
 Review effective ways to increase brand awareness, mitigate risk through crisis management and develop business opportunities through social selling.
 Learn to become a trusted thought leader, increase employee engagement, extend customer service offerings and recruit top talent for your bank.
 Third Party and Vendor Management In this session, participants will look at the use of outsourcing from the banker and regulator perspective.
 Explore the costs and benefits of outsourcing, including the vendor selection process, as well as best practices designed to mitigate risk - and participate in a Q&A session.
 Understanding Differences This course applies the Social Style Model[TM] to understand behavioral patterns that affect interpersonal relationships at all levels.
 The program provides an understanding and appreciation of the value of the diverse behavioral styles that are demonstrated every day.
 Because each interaction has the potential of working for or against you in producing desired results, this session provides specific strategies that will allow you to "adapt" your behavior to gain greater endorsement from others.

-35-40 electives offered each year for Accelerated, Year 2 and Year 3 participants to augment their learning and educational experience.
 Understanding the Cash Flow Statement This course provides participants with the fundamentals of cash flow analysis to increase their understanding of how a company can repay a loan from its cash flow.
 This introductory course provides additional tools for effectively evaluating the financial strengths of a company and its ability to repay a loan.
-Through group discussion, and group exercises, work through a cash flow construction exercise.
-Virtual Presentation Skills Presenting in critical customer briefings, sales calls, trainings and business updates for your organization in a virtual environment can be challenging.
-This course provides an interactive introduction to best practices for virtual delivery, including strategies to create rock-solid connections with virtual participants, tips for setting up a successful virtual presentation and more.
+Through group discussion and group exercises, participants will work through a cash flow construction exercise.